Rob Parker (British politician)

-Robert Bernard Parker is a British local politician.
-He was leader of Lincolnshire County Council between 1993 and 1997, and has been leader of the Labour group on the Council twice (1991–2013 and since 2017).
+Robert Bernard Parker (1947–2023) was a British local politician.
+He was leader of Lincolnshire County Council between 1993 and 1997, and was leader of the Labour group on the Council twice (1991–2013 and 2017-2023).

 Early life and employment

 Parker was born in Lincoln and worked as a civil servant for over twenty years, eventually at the Department for Health and Social Services; he completed an undergraduate degree in applied social science with the Open University in the early 1980s and then began working as a social worker for Lincolnshire County Council.
-He later became a lecturer in politics at the University of Lincoln and the Open University (he left both positions in 2016).
+He later became a lecturer in politics at the University of Lincoln and the Open University.

 Political career

 Parker stood for election as the Labour candidate for Carholme ward in the 1989 Lincolnshire County Council election.
 The ward had been held by Conservatives at each election since the county council was established in 1973; the incumbent candidate, Sidney Campbell, had held the seat since 1981.
 But Parker won the seat, with 1,392 votes and a 531 vote majority over Campbell.
-This marked his entry into local politics.
 In 1991, Parker became leader of the Labour Party group on the council, which was then in opposition.

 Council Leader

 Before the 1993 County Council election, the Conservative group had been in power since the Council's establishment in 1974; they held 41 of the 75 seats, just two more than a majority; Labour held 18 and the Liberal Democrats 12, with a further 3 seats held by independents.
 Labour contested 50 seats across the county, including Conservative-held wards around Lincoln.
 Parker told the Local Government Chronicle that his party focused the most intensive campaigning on six seats.
 According to the Lincolnshire Echo, the Liberal Democrats were hoping to become "power brokers" and stated that they were open to discuss supporting either the Conservatives or Labour.
 But the Conservative leader Bill Wyrill ruled out sharing power with them, arguing that Labour and the Liberal Democrats would likely over-spend in power.
-Parker was quoted saying that "We are fighting to win.
+Parker was quoted saying, "We are fighting to win.
 But if no party gets the 39 seats there will have to be discussions.
 We would have to talk to other parties.
 A hung council would not be indecisive.
 It would get things right."
 Labour's campaign focused on crime and education, proposing a greater police presence on the streets and a higher number of nursery places.
 The Conservatives opposed Labour on the basis that they would not be frugal with taxpayers' money and pointed to their own record in public finances.
-But Parker critiqued that stance, saying that "Coun Wyrill always accuses other groups of costing the taxpayer more.
-Cuts are being made by other counties.
+But Parker critiqued that stance, saying that "Cuts are being made by other counties.
 But those areas have enjoyed much better services than we have in Lincolnshire".